lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

     return nodes
 ```

-1. Metaflow fetches source code of the module where the workflow is defined, then it utilizes `ast` module to parse the
+1. Metaflow fetches source code of the workflow module, then it utilizes `ast` module to parse the code and builds an
-   that source code to build a module-level AST.
+   AST.
-2. The workflow class AST root is located by matching the type `ast.ClassDef` and the name of the workflow class.
+2. The workflow class AST root is located by matching type `ast.ClassDef` and the name of the workflow class.
-3. The `StepVisitor` class is used to traverse the AST and populates the dictionary of `{method_name -> DAGNode}`
+3. A `StepVisitor` object traverses the AST and populates the dictionary of `{method_name -> DAGNode}`.
+Each step's
-   for each step (remember `@step` decorator adds `is_step` attribute to each step).
-Each step's metadata is wrapped
-   into a `DAGNode` object.
+   metadata is encapsulated by a `DAGNode` object.

 ```python
 class StepVisitor(ast.NodeVisitor):